 Hawaii is one of my most favorite places on this Earth.
 I've been to the Islands more times than I can count, thinking of it like a second home.
 All things considered, most of these visits have been to the Big Island or Maui, as that is where my family chose to vacation growing up.
 I hadn't been to Oahu in about 12 years so this trip was going to be different.
 Going somewhere when you are a child versus when you're an adult is completely a different experience mostly do to the fact that you can actually experience things.
 The food, the views, the adventures can all be appreciated that much more.
 After being in Hawaii for a week, I have so many great experiences I would love to share.
 I've decided to break it into a few posts starting out with some great places to visit on Oahu that may not be on one's "must see" list, but definitely should be.
+You basically can create your own Oahu island tour.
 These may be considered off the beaten path and not your typical touristy sights but for me they are a can't miss.

 SIGHT 1: MAKAPU'U LIGHTHOUSE HIKE

 This hike is on the East side of island, also known as the "windy" side.
 It is definitely windy which is much needed when you're on this hike.
 Look for the Kaiwi State Scenic Shoreline sign off of Kalanianalole Highway.
 There is some parking, but not a ton so get there early!
 Most of the research I did before this adventure said that the hike is only 1.5 miles total.
 I think this is definitely wrong, considering my FitBit said otherwise.
 I don't remember the exact distance, but I'd say more like double what my research said.
 It is an easy hike on a paved path, but all uphill and in the heat can get a little exhausting.
 I did do this in sandals, so not too strenuous, and worth the views you get.